eborchardt/example/README.md

 That's it!
 You've created a "Hello, World!" program using a Makefile and the make command with GCC. :)

-This is a personal build.
+This is a personal build for fakeuser.